liulihe954/EnrichKit/README.md

 Authors: Lihe Liu and Francisco Peñagaricano
 Maintainer: Lihe Liu (<lihe.liu@ufl.edu>)

-The goal of EnrichKit is to **perform over-representation** test of biological pathways (gene sets) within a given gene list pair (*SignificantGenes* and *TotolGenes*) based on hypergeometric distribution (**Fisher’s exact test**).
-Gene lists of interests could possily be non-preserved co-expression modules, differentially expressed gene (DEG), genes flagged by significant SNPs and etc..
+The goal of EnrichKit is to perform an **over-representation analysis** of biological pathways (gene sets) given two gene lists (*Significant Genes* and *Total Genes*) using **Fisher’s exact test** (test of proportions based on the hypergeometric distribution).
+Significant genes could be derived from differentially expressed genes, genes flagged by significant SNPs from whole-genome scans, genes in non-preserved co-expression modules, etc..

 <div class="figure">